martinscheffler/qtentity/README.md

 	public:

-		// Have to declare constructor as invokable so Qt can construct this Q_INVOKABLE Damage() : _energy(0) { }
+		// Have to declare default constructor as invokable so Qt can construct this Q_INVOKABLE Damage() : _energy(0) { }

 		void setEnergy(int v) { _energy = v; }